ssherwood/device/src/main/resources/db/migration/README.md

 Examples:

-- Adding a column to a table with a constraint or default value.
+- Adding a column to an existing table with a constraint or default value.
+  - Risks: in-flight transactions may violate constraint and/or miss default.
+  - Remediation: table can be checked and manually patch any affected rows.
-- Removing or renaming a table or column currently being used by the application.
+- Removing or renaming an existing table or column currently being used by the application.